Review: Reynaldo Lancero

 Reynaldo Jimenez is one of the major custom rollers who plies his craft in Cuba.
 The main location he works out of is the Hotel Conde de Villanueva, which is the former mansion of Claudio Martínez de Pinillos, Count of Villanueva, the leader of Cuban Creole society in the nineteenth century.
 The building dates back to the end of the 18th century, but it has been fully restored and is now run by the Office of the City Historian of Havana.
 The Hotel also apparently features Sebastian, the pet peacock, who roams the large central courtyard.

-Sadly, I cannot legally go to Cuba, so here are some photos of Reynaldo at work used by permission from our good friend over at Nino Munoz, whose blog, FlyingCigar.de is a must see for any cigar lover:
+Sadly, I have not been to Cuba, so here are some photos of Reynaldo at work used by permission from our good friend over at Nino Munoz, whose blog, FlyingCigar.de is a must see for any cigar lover:

 Reynaldo Lancero 3.png